Frequently Asked Questions

 - How long will it take me to complete the program?

-- Can I substitute an Independent Study for a course so I don’t have to come to campus that frequently?
+- Can I substitute an Independent Study for a course in the program?

-- When should I hand in my formal program document and other requirements for the program?
+- When should I hand in my application requirements for the program?

 - Do I have to take the GRE?